1912 Carmarthen District by-election: Candidates

 Forty-five-year-old Llewelyn Williams was a local man having been born in the Towy Valley.
 He was educated at Llandovery College and Brasenose College, University of Oxford.
 He built a career in south Wales as a journalist before being called to the Bar from Lincoln's Inn in 1897.
 At the 1906 general election, he was elected Member of Parliament (MP) for Carmarthen District.
 Williams held the seat at both 1910 general elections.
 Politically, he has opposed the Boer War, was a supporter of Disestablishment of the Church in Wales and a Welsh Nationalist.

 The Conservatives selected 48-year-old Henry Coulson Bond as their candidate.
 He was born in Berkshire and educated at Rugby School.
 Bond was a first time candidate.

-The Labour party chose F.G.
+The Labour Party chose F.G.
 Vivian to contest the seat.
 He had not fought an election before, and Labour had not contested this seat before.

 Result

-The Liberal comfortably held the seat but with a reduced majority;
+The Liberals comfortably held the seat but with a reduced majority;